suborbital/e2core/docs/runnable-api/introduction.md

 ```

 {% hint style="warning" %}
-The Swift Runnable API library is still considered experimental
+The Swift Runnable API library is still considered experimental, and tends to lag slightly behind Rust in terms of available features.
 {% endhint %}

 And in Swift: